 That route meant that Aspen would have to get used to three legs and no hiking and long walks…which was her favorite thing to do.

-Often when a treatment is evasive and expensive you will need to ask yourself if the extra 3-6 months you get with them is worth putting your dog through so much especially if it means they don’t get to do the thing they love the most.
+Often when a treatment is evasive and expensive you will need to ask yourself if the extra 3-6 months you get with them is worth putting your dog through so much.

 Please note that some cancers are very treatable and your dogs life can be extended greatly, but each type of cancer is different.